Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/general/evaluation/implementation.md

 A flag may be active or inactive.
 Inactive flags will never return a variant as a result of evaluation.

 !!!info "Best Practice"
     For simple on/off flags, Amplitude recommends using the [all users segment](#all-users-segment) allocation set to either 100% or 0% rather than using the activation toggle to control traffic.
-The activation toggle should be used to sunset a feature that has been been fully rolled out or rolled back after the flag's instrumentation has been removed.
+The activation toggle should be used to sunset a feature that has been fully rolled out or rolled back after the flag's instrumentation has been removed.

 ### Individual inclusions